couchbase/docker/generate/resources/enterprise-analytics/README.md

 ![Install Samples](https://d774lla4im6mk.cloudfront.net/ea/install-samples.png)

 ### 6. Execute a sample query
 You can now run a sample query to verify that everything is working correctly.
-For example, you can run the following SQL++ query to get a count of airlines in the `travel-sample`.
+For example, you can run the following SQL++ query to get a count of airports in the `travel-sample`.

 ![Install Samples](https://d774lla4im6mk.cloudfront.net/ea/sample-query.png)